cheesasaurus/v-rising-shard-police/README.md

   - e.g. shard holder joins a clan, they all grab the buff, then the shard holder leaves. simply removing the buff from the holder when they leave wouldn't be enough.
   - e.g. exposing castle heart to take control of shard
   - optional, can be enabled/disabled. default enabled
-- strip shard buff from players when the placed shard is dropped on the ground
+- strip shard buff from players when the placed shard is picked up / dropped on the ground
   - optional, can be enabled/disabled. default enabled

 ## Config